What is a Professional Translation Process?

-Processes are everything in business.
+In business, processes are everything.
 Our customers often ask us what our translation process is, and how this adds value to them.
-The diagram below illustrates what we think of as the traditional approach to translation.
-This approach is time-consuming and expensive, and the fact that so many different people are involved, means that errors can and do creep in at any stage of the process.
+The traditional approach to translation is often time-consuming and expensive; and the fact that so many different people are involved, means that errors can, and do, creep in at any stage of the process.

 The benefits of our approach can be divided into three categories:

 Production and management time are reduced thanks to the efficiency of the process.
-Time-to-market is shortened considerably; and last minute changes are not a problem.
+Therefore, time-to-market is shortened considerably; and last minute changes are not a problem.

 The centralisation of services, which is key to the QuickSilver methodology, reduces internal and external costs.
 It makes adding languages much more cost efficient; and it reduces the resources spent on managing suppliers.